 Unashamed Love Collective is a membership-based community of LGBTQ+ people, allies, parents, family members, and affirming faith leaders.
-Members gain access to a private online community, virtual monthly hangouts, monthly book club meetings featuring live author interviews, weekly discussion questions, and discounted tickets to other ULC events.
+Members gain access to a private online community, virtual monthly hangouts, monthly gatherings where we highlight and discuss a variety of progressive and affirming topics, weekly discussion questions, and discounted tickets to other ULC events.

 THE UNASHAMED LOVE COLLECTIVE

 is a beautifully diverse group of people that have stolen my heart.
-I love that this space creates opportunities for people to learn, grow, and build authentic community in ways that are deeply healing, regardless of who we are or how we identify.
-Members have found this community to be their safe haven and main source of support in the midst of hard life transitions.
+This space creates opportunities for people to learn, grow, and build authentic community in ways that are deeply healing, regardless of who we are or how we identify.
+Members have found this community to be their safe haven and main source of support in the midst of hard life transitions and truly know how to show up for one another.
 I hope you will join us for this amazing and enriching adventure and become a part of the Unashamed Love Collective!